UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 ### You MUST use appropriate nouns for resource names

 Your API resources must follow RESTful resource naming standards as outlined on the restful API [resource naming page](https://restfulapi.net/resource-naming/).

+### You MUST document how to connect to your API

+You must have documentation in place explaining how you onboard users to your API, if your API requires authorisation, you must document how to get authentication keys.

 ---